Local SEO Featured

 • Track call sources (voice search, AI Overview, traditional organic)

-Google’s quality guidelines emphasize Experience, Expertise, Authoritativeness, and Trustworthiness.
+Google’s quality guidelines already cover Experience, Expertise, Authoritativeness, and Trustworthiness.

-In 2026, we expect Authenticity to become a fifth pillar—specifically to combat AI-generated spam content flooding local service categories.
+In 2026, we expect Authenticity to become a fifth pillar, driven by AI-generated spam flooding local service categories.

 What this means for locksmiths: